 Drinks spiked with alcohol or drugs can make you vulnerable.
 It can be a scary experience and many people don’t report the incidence because they simply don’t remember what happened.

 The symptoms of drink spiking vary on the person or the substance(s) used.
 You may not notice a difference to the taste of your drink and may simply feel sick or drowsy.
-If you or your friend suspect you’ve had your drink spiked tell a bouncer or bar staff and call an ambulance.
+If you or your friend suspect you’ve had your drink spiked tell a member of bar staff or security staff and call an ambulance.
 You can use a bottle stopper (provided for free at SHSU's Hideout) to help prevent drink spiking.
 You should also report any incidents of spiking or suspected spiking to both the police and ourselves - either in person at The HUBS or via email, where we will be able to make sure you are given the correct support.

 We work with the Sheffield Drug & Alcohol Coordination Team to help students who need help, advice or support around their drinking habits.
 Free, confidential information is available at our fortnightly Welfare Thursday drop-in sessions, and also by contacting Sheffield DACT directly.